From Notebook to New Work

 Discover how a writer’s journal can revitalize your writing practice

 Use your writer's notebook to recharge your writing.
 Explore descriptive language, scene building, character, and conflict.
 Then transform your notebook sketches into the core of a story, novel, personal essay, or memoir.
 Gain professional feedback each unit.
-Option 1 includes five units with five writing assignments and two revisions; Option 2 includes five units with four assignments, four revisions plus a 2,000-word critique.
+Option 1 includes 5 units with 5 writing assignments and 2 revisions; Option 2 includes 5 units with 4 assignments, 4 revisions plus a 2,000-word critique.

 At a glance